Anantg0211/Anantg0211/README.md

 ### Hi there 👋
+<p>I am <em>Anant garg</em>, I'm working currently as a software engineer for a india base tech startup.
+I am highly skilled in <strong>Laravel/sql</strong> and all it's related technologies.
+I have built various modern web applications from sratch.
+Also I have hands on working experience in making REST Api's for single/multi page mobile applications.
+I always try to solve real world problems that would improve my productivity in personal and professional life.</p>
 <!--
 **Anantg0211/Anantg0211** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.